benknoble/Dotfiles/docs/features.md

 *PS1, aliases, colors, functions, and gitconfig.* These files give more fine-tuned control over the bash setup without bloating the bashrc.

+You may put os specific things into either `mac` or `linux` to get sourced.

 - **PS1** provides my fancy prompt, complete with functions to toggle it's pieces.
 Try typing `_toggle` at a command line and using tab-completion to see what's available.
 Experiment, and find a setup that works for you. `_dirtrim` is also